contentika orange logo

 That’s why it’s essential to ensure that the content on your website or blog features high-quality, well-written content.

-Unfortunately, not all content is created equal.
+Unfortunately, not all contents are created equal.
 There is such a thing as “thin content,” which you should avoid at all costs.
 But what is thin content?
 Why should you care about it?

 Thin content: what it is why you should care